hughperkins/tf-coriander/README.md

 ### Mac Sierra

-For Mac Sierra, python 3.6, there is a wheel at [Mac wheel](https://github.com/hughperkins/tensorflow-cl/releases/download/v0.15.0/tensorflow-0.11.0rc0-py3-none-any.whl)
+For Mac Sierra, python 3.6, there is a wheel at [https://github.com/hughperkins/tensorflow-cl/releases/tag/v0.16.0](https://github.com/hughperkins/tensorflow-cl/releases/tag/v0.16.0)
 - tested on Mac Sierra, using Radeon Pro 450
 - to select the Radeon, given that there's probably an Intel HD530 at gpu index 0, make sure to `export CL_GPUOFFSET=1`, which will select the gpu at index 1, ie the Radeon
 - you'll need to install python 3.6, and create a virtualenv from it, activate it
-- download the wheel from the link just above, and install by doing:
+- download the tar file from the link just above, and install by doing:
 ```
+tar -xf tf-v0.15-wheel-mac-sierra-py36.tar
+cd tf-v0.15-wheel-mac-sierra-py36
 pip install --upgrade tensorflow-0.11.0rc0-py3-none-any.whl
 ```